show_page.php1 : mm01.jpg

 HISTOPATHOLOGIC Description: Bone, radius (per contributor): Elevating the periosteum, extending from the periosteum into the underlying more normal cancellous bone, are multiple 1 to 5 mm diameter nodules composed of an outer rim of hyaline cartilage undergoing variably organized endochondral ossification with thin zones of chondrocyte proliferation, hypertrophy, and calcification with formation of primary and secondary spongiosa progressing into bony trabeculae that blend into the more normal underlying cancellous bone.
 The underlying cancellous bone trabeculae contain variably sized islands of cartilage (retained cartilage cores) and are moderately thickened.
 The marrow cavities contain sparse or absent hematopoietic cells.

-Morphologic Diagnosis: Bone, radius: Osteochondromas, multiple (cartilaginous exostosis), breed unspecified, equine.
+MORPHOLOGIC DIAGNOSIS: Bone, radius: Osteochondromas, multiple (cartilaginous exostosis), breed unspecified, equine.

-Condition: Multiple cartilaginous exostoses (MCE)
+Condition: Multiple cartilaginous exostoses (MCE) or osteochondromatosis

-General DISCUSSION:
+GENERAL DISCUSSION:

-TYPICAL Clinical FINDINGS:
+TYPICAL CLINICAL FINDINGS:

-TYPICAL Gross FINDINGS:
+TYPICAL GROSS FINDINGS:

-TYPICAL LIGHT Microscopic FINDINGS:
+TYPICAL LIGHT MICROSCOPIC FINDINGS:

 COMPARATIVE PATHOLOGY: